JulieAntezana/KotlinPrograms/README.md

 # KotlinPrograms

 # Overview
-This repository contains small programs and tutorials that I wrote while learning the Kotlin language.
+This repository contains small programs and a tutorial that I wrote while learning the Kotlin language.
 I learned Kotlin by completing a course on sololearn.com.
-For this course, I wrote four code projects:
+For this course, I wrote four code projects.
+In addition, I worked on a game tutorial:
 * Water Consumption - designed to demonstrate mastery of variables, operators, comments, and input in Kotlin
 * Parking Fee - designed to demonstrate mastery of conditional statements.
 * Shipping Calculator - designed to demonstrate mastery of programming with functions.